socallinuxexpo/scale-network/switch-configuration/README.md

 	should be ready for installation.

 ## To get the configuration for a switch:
+1. If you haven't already, get a full copy of the repository and build the configuration files.
+    A. Clone the repository
+    B. Get a current copy of the secrets directory from someone.
+    C. Change to the "switch_configuration/config" directory.
+    D. Run "scripts/build_switch_configs.pl"
-1. Check the number on the labels on the switch and find the corresponding line in the config/switchtypes file. e.g. for switch 27, the line shows switch name CTF3 (at the time of writing).
+2. Check the number on the labels on the switch and find the corresponding line in the config/switchtypes file. e.g. for switch 27, the line shows switch name CTF3 (at the time of writing).
-2. The config file will be in the config/output/ directory and will be named <name>.conf.
+3. The config file will be in the config/output/ directory and will be named <name>.conf.
 So for switch 27 in our above example, it would be "config/output/CTF3.conf".
 ## To replace the configuration on one of last years switches: